-The Ravinia Farmers Market (RFM) opens for its 44th season from 7am to 1pm on Wednesday, June 1 at Jens Jensen Park in Highland Park.
-Opening day includes dozens of vendors and live acoustic music, as well as the season’s first Customer Appreciation Day, with organic product giveaways and more.
-Market attendees can also win community-provided prizes in an 11am free drawing.
-The Ravinia Market runs through October and is one of several markets in the Chicago area featuring local, organic produce grown by North Shore vendors.
+The Ravinia Farmers Market (RFM) opens for its 44th season from 7am to 1pm and will run until October 26 at Jens Jensen Park in Highland Park.
+The Ravinia Market is one of several markets in the Chicago area featuring local, organic produce grown by North Shore vendors.

 “The Ravinia Neighbors Association and the Park District of Highland Park are the gracious Host Sponsors of the RFM, which allows the weekly event to have non-profit status.
 This alliance continues the mission to bring together the community in the Ravinia District,” says market manager Ed Kugler, who has managed the market since 2016.
 Kugler’s company, Taste Marketing, manages both the RFM and the Glencoe Farmers Market, which opens for its second season from 1-5pm, on June 11, next to Village Hall at 675 Village Ct.